-The petition includes AD (less than fair value) and CVD (unfair subsidy) allegations against China.
+The petition includes AD (less than fair value) and CVD (unfair subsidies) allegations against China.
 The Department of Commerce (“DOC”) and the International Trade Commission (“ITC”) will conduct the investigations.
 Within the next 45 days, the ITC will determine if there is a reasonable indication that the imports are injuring the U.S. industry.
-If the ITC finds that standard is met, then the cases will move to the DOC which will calculate the preliminary AD and CVD duty margins.
+If the ITC finds that standard is met, then the cases will move to the DOC which will calculate the preliminary AD duty margins.

 There are strict statutory deadlines associated with these proceedings and affected companies are advised to prepare as soon as possible.
 If this product is of interest to you, please let us know so that we can provide you with additional information as it becomes available.

 The following are key facts about this trade case:

 Foreign Producers/Exporters and US Importers: Please contact us for a listing of individual companies named in the petition.